Note: Files are in Adobe (PDF) format.

 a) Current quarter against previous year corresponding quarter

-Correspondingly, on current quarter against corresponding quarter 2015 comparison, profit before tax for the current quarter was higher by RM0.46 million in line with increase in revenue.
+Correspondingly, on current quarter against corresponding quarter 2015 comparison, profit before tax for the current quarter was higher by RM0.30 million in line with increase in revenue.
 However, the profit margin has slightly deteriorated due to increase in raw material prices.

-4. Oil and gas
+5. Oil and gas

-6. Investment holding
+7. Investment holding and others

 The Company had on 25 May 2016 entered into agreements with Prismachem Sdn Bhd and Hydrovest Sdn Bhd to enable the Company to directly hold 51% equity stake in Aqua Flo Sdn Bhd ("AFSB") which is involved in the sale of chemicals and equipment for the potable water industry.
 The prospects for trading sector are positive as AFSB has been recently awarded three (3) new contracts from Konsortium Air Selangor Sdn.
 Bhd, PNSB Water Sdn Bhd and Konsortium ABASS Sdn Bhd respectively, with a total estimated value of RM98.11 million over a period of two years.

-4. Oil and gas
+5. Oil and gas

 Future outlook for the oil and gas sector will be challenging due to the weaker Ringgit Malaysia against the US Dollar.
-However, during the first quarter of 2016, oil prices have recovered from its low of USD29 per barrel in January 2016 to USD46 per barrel in September 2016.
+However, during the first quarter of 2016, oil prices have recovered from its low of USD29 per barrel in January 2016 to USD54 per barrel in December 2016.
 The Group remains confident in the long-term prospects of the oil and gas sector as the Group expects an increase in demand for liquefied petroleum gas in the domestic and commercial sectors over the next few years.